agmcfarland/biopython_workshop/README.md

 2. Open the main github directory in [google colab](https://colab.research.google.com/github/agmcfarland/biopython_workshop/blob/main/) and select the notebook (.ipynb) you wish to run.

-3. click on the green Code button and choose Download Zip, unzip the folder on your computer, open Jupyter Lab (through Anaconda Navigator or the command line), navigate to the folder you just downloaded, and open the appropriate notebook.
+3. Click on the green Code button and choose Download Zip, unzip the folder on your computer, open Jupyter Lab (through Anaconda Navigator or the command line), navigate to the folder you just downloaded, and open the appropriate notebook.

 # Lesson overview